 Erected 1980 by the Wisconsin Historical Society.
 (Marker Number 263.)

 Location.
 44° 19.092′ N, 87° 48.966′ W. Marker is near Maribel, Wisconsin, in Manitowoc County.
-Marker can be reached from Interstate 43 at milepost 168, 2˝ miles south of Shirley Road (State Highway 96), on the right when traveling south.
+Marker can be reached from Interstate 43 at milepost 168,, 2˝ miles south of Shirley Road (State Highway 96), on the right when traveling south.
+Marker is south of Denmark, at southbound Rest Area 51.
 Touch for map.
-Marker is south of Denmark, at southbound Rest Area 51.
 Marker is in this post office area: Maribel WI 54227, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
-Wisconsin's Maritime Industries (approx. 0.3 miles away); Denmark (approx. 2.1 miles away); Rock Mill (approx. 2.4 miles away); Rogation Shrines (approx. 9.3 miles away); Tisch Mills (approx. 9.7 miles away); George Halada Farmstead (approx. 10.9 miles away); Bellevue Park (approx. 15.3 miles away); Riverside Ballroom (approx. 15.4 miles away).
+Wisconsin's Maritime Industries (approx. 0.3 miles away); Rock Mill (approx. 2.4 miles away); Rogation Shrines (approx. 9.3 miles away); Tisch Mills (approx. 9.7 miles away); Na-Ya-to-Shingh "Chief Mishicott" Potawatomi Leader (approx. 10.1 miles away); George Halada Farmstead (approx. 10.9 miles away); Bellevue Park (approx. 15.3 miles away); Riverside Ballroom (approx. 15.4 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 24, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,097 times since then and 24 times this year.
+It was originally submitted on August 24, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,345 times since then and 73 times this year.
 Photos: 1, 2. submitted on August 24, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-3. submitted on June 18, 2012, by Bob (peach) Weber of Prescott Valley, Arizona. • Craig Swain was the editor who published this page.
+3. submitted on June 18, 2012, by Bob (peach) Weber of Dewey, Arizona. • Craig Swain was the editor who published this page.